Roundup Along the Belle Fourche, 1890, photo by John C. H. Grabill.

 famous, however, for taking a series of photos of the aftermath of Wounded Knee.

-As indicated on the preceding page, a cowboy while on roundup would have to
+As previously indicated, a cowboy while on roundup would have to

-change horses in order to avoid having the horses winded.
+change multiple horses in order to avoid having the horses winded.
 There would be as many as

 ten horses for each cowboy.
 Grabill's notes indicate that the cowboy on foot to the right of center is